Dyce railway station: Signalling

 Dyce signal box, which opened in 1880, was a tall structure located at the south (Aberdeen) end of the station, on the east side of the railway.
 In 1928, the box was provided with a new frame of 46 levers, subsequently reduced in size to 26 levers.

 Dyce lost its semaphore signals in October 2007 when new colour light signals were brought into use.
 The lever frame was removed from the signal box (renamed from "Dyce Junction" to "Dyce") and a new relay interlocking and 'NX' (entrance-exit) panel was installed, initially housed inside a temporary signal box.

 The signal box was demolished in August 2019 as part of upgrades to the Inverness to Aberdeen line that saw the track between Inverurie and Aberdeen be doubled.
 The box had been offered for sale but due to its close proximity to a working line, no use could be found for it and nobody wanted to remove the box to another location.

 Raiths Farm

 A new freight terminal, named "Raiths Farm", has been built to the north of Dyce station, in a field on the west side of the railway.
 Construction of the terminal was completed in November 2007.
 The Raiths Farm facility replaced the Guild Street yard at Aberdeen, allowing the latter site, which occupied valuable land close to the city centre, to be redeveloped.

 The Raiths Farm layout comprises arrival and departure lines to the north and south, a run-round loop and four sidings.
 The facility began operations in 2009.

 Location

-Although Dyce station is located next to the runway of Aberdeen Airport, and aircraft can be seen landing and taking off from the station platform, there is no direct link between Dyce station and the airport, as the passenger terminal is the other side of the runway.
+Although Dyce station is located next to the runway of Aberdeen Airport, and aircraft can be seen from the station platform, there is no direct link between Dyce station and the airport, as the passenger terminal is the other side of the runway.